cutiegianina/Clean-Architecture-in-.Net-Core/README.md

-// Web API using .Net Core 7 and Clean Architecture.
+// Web API and CRUD with .Net Core and Angular using Clean Architecture on the backend.

 // EF Core Migration